phaethonp/PropertyDevelopment/README.md

 # Investment objectives
 ### Purpose and Scope.
 * 1. Acquire land, design, and develop an iconic high-rise residential building spanning a height of 90-120 meters.
   2. Deliver to LPs their proportionate share of apartments at a rate reflecting the actual cost of development.
-This cost will encompass all development-related expenses plus the GP's compensations
+This rate is determined based on a combination of construction costs, regulatory fees, and a nominal markup for unforeseen expenses.
-  3. Achieve a targeted ROI OF 15%+ per annum compared to market prices of apartments
+  3. Achieve a targeted ROI OF 15%+ per annum compared to market prices of apartments.
+This ROI is calculated based on current market trends, expected appreciation, and rental yields.
   4. Enhance the potential for long term growth through a software platform for the sale and rental of apartments
   5. Enhance value by Deliver a building management platform enabling tenants to manage their building and service amenities

 **Maximum Capped Cost:** The GP will establish a predetermined maximum budgeted cost per apartment.
 This cap ensures predictability for the LPs and demonstrates the GP's commitment to cost control and efficiency.
 Any residual funds post-completion will be proportionally returned to the LPs.

-**GP Compensation:** Through a sweat equity stake in the project, the GP will retain 20% of the total apartment units as compensation, aligning the GP's interests with project success.
+**GP Compensation:** Through a sweat equity stake in the project, the GP will retain 20% of the total apartment units as compensation.
+This percentage is in line with industry standards, considering the risks and responsibilities undertaken by the GP.

 # Investment Strategies
-To achieve its strategies the Partnership will acquire land in city centers that fall under the building incentives cheme in the Republic of Cyprus and design and develop the project.
+To achieve its strategies, the Partnership will acquire land in city centers that fall under the building incentives scheme in the Republic of Cyprus.
+The building incentives scheme offers increased building density height terms and expedited approvals for developments in designated areas, promoting urban development.

 ### Architecture, Engineering, and Planning Strategies
 We target the upscale market delivering outstanding design and engineering